Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: Causality and stability

 \subsection{Dissipative nature of the first-order corrections in the fluid rest frame}

 Next, we focus on the $k^2$ terms in the dispersion relations.
-Since all the present transport coefficients are dissipative in nature, the Alfven and magneto-sonic waves are expected to acquire damping effects.
+Since all the present transport coefficients are dissipative in nature, the Alfv\'{e}n and magnetosonic waves are expected to acquire damping effects.
 We show that the pure imaginary $k^2$ terms, which have been found in the previous section, take definite signs as long as the transport coefficients satisfy the inequalities (\ref{inequality}) required by the second law of thermodynamics.

-In the Alfven waves (\ref{eq:sol-Alfven}), it is clear that the pure imaginary coefficient in front of $k^2$ is always negative for $\eta_{\para,\perp} \geq 0$ and $\rho_{\para,\perp} \geq 0$ required by the inequalities (\ref{inequality}).
+In the Alfv\'{e}n waves (\ref{eq:sol-Alfven}), it is clear that the pure imaginary coefficient in front of $k^2$ is always negative for $\eta_{\para,\perp} \geq 0$ and $\rho_{\para,\perp} \geq 0$ required by the inequalities (\ref{inequality}).

-The magneto-sonic waves also have the pure imaginary corrections at the $k^2$ order.
-The explicit forms of $w_{1,2}$ in Eq.~(\ref{eq:ws}) are given as
+The magnetosonic waves also have the pure imaginary corrections at the $k^2$ order.
+The explicit forms of $w_{1,2}$ in Eq.~(\ref{eq:ws}) are given as \begin{widetext}

-where the upper and lower signs are for $w_1$ and $w_2$, respectively.
+\end{widetext} where the upper and lower signs are for $w_1$ and $w_2$, respectively.
 As detailed in Appendix~\ref{app:stability}, one can show that

 for any angle $\theta$.
 This means that the pure imaginary corrections always take negative signs [see the conventions in Eq.~(\ref{eq:sonic-solutions}).]
-We note that the semi-positivity of $ w_{1,2}$ can be shown {\it irrespective of} the sign of $\zeta'_\times$ as long as the transport coefficients satisfy the inequalities (\ref{inequality}), none of which indeed specifies the sign of $\zeta'_\times$.
+We note that the semipositivity of $ w_{1,2}$ can be shown {\it irrespective of} the sign of $\zeta'_\times$ as long as the transport coefficients satisfy the inequalities (\ref{inequality}), none of which indeed specifies the sign of $\zeta'_\times$.

 When the angle approaches $\theta = \pi/2$, one should refer to the small-cosine expansions in Eqs.~(\ref{eq:Alfven-various-expansion}) and (\ref{eq:sonic-disp-limit}) or (\ref{eq:sonic-small-cos}).
 The leading-order terms of order $\cos^0\theta$, i.e., when $\theta=\pi/2$, indicate purely diffusive modes with definite signs.
 The cosine corrections are expected to be smaller than these leading-order terms within the regions of validity for the cosine expansions.
 Then, the signs should remain definite as seen in Figs.~\ref{fig:Alfven} and \ref{fig:Sonic} with the corrections.